centreon/centreon-documentation/versioned_docs/version-22.10/getting-started/autodisco-aws.md

 ---
 id: autodisco-aws
-title: Monitor AWS EC2 instances using autodiscovery
+title: Use Autodiscovery to monitor AWS EC2 instances
 ---

-In this tutorial, we will use the [Auto Discovery module](../monitoring/discovery/hosts-discovery.md) to detect AWS EC2 instances and monitor them.
+In this tutorial, we will use the [Autodiscovery module](../monitoring/discovery/hosts-discovery.md) to detect AWS EC2 instances and monitor them.

 ## Prerequisites